 I want to do this too!

-Step 1: get the Avery #5429 erasable labels and the Pentel art erasers, and a retractable Sharpie.
+Step 1: get the Avery #5429 erasable labels and the Pentel art erasers, and a Fine Point retractable Sharpie or an Ultra Fine Point retractable Sharpie (no erasing needed).
 Step 2: press the erasable labels firmly on your clean, dry food containers.
 Step 3: find a designated home for the Sharpie and the eraser.
 Once you’ve set up that infrastructure system, take a few seconds every day to erase and write new food names as your leftovers accumulate.
 That’s it!

 Can I help you get more organized in your home?
 Contact me!
 Do you have favorite ways of managing the leftovers in your fridge?
 Tell me in the comments!